 2021 Fulbright Teaching Excellence and Achievement (TEA) Program

-The Bureau of Educational and Cultural Affairs of the U.S. Department of State (ECA) and the International Research and Exchanges Board (IREX) plans to announce an open competition for the 2021 Teaching Excellence and Achievement Program (Fulbright TEA).
+The Bureau of Educational and Cultural Affairs of the U.S. Department of State (ECA) and the International Research and Exchanges Board (IREX) announce an open competition for the 2021-2022 Teaching Excellence and Achievement Program (Fulbright TEA).
 The Fulbright Program was established in 1946 under legislation introduced by former United Senator William Fulbright of Arkansas.
 Fulbright grant are awarded to students, scholars, teachers and other professionals from the United States and to foreign nationals to study, teach, or conduct research.
 Since its inception in 1946, more than 390,000 “Fulbrighters” have participated in the Fulbright program.
 Fulbright TEA provides international teachers with unique opportunities to develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.

 Fulbright TEA brings outstanding secondary school teachers from Mozambique and other nations around the globe to the United States to further develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
 International alumni are eligible to apply for small grants to implement self-designed projects that benefit their home schools and communities.